Still got some questions? We've prepared some answers to our most frequently asked questions below.

 Is accommodation included in the pass?

-Accommodation is 'pay-as-you-go' with Hop-on Hop-off Passes and included with Flexi Tours, Adventures and City Arrival Packs.
+Accommodation is 'pay-as-you-go' with Freestyle Travel Passes and included with Freestyle Tours, Journeys and Arrival Packs.

-For Flexi Tours, accommodation is included with the package as per nights specified in your itinerary.
-Stray does not group un-associated travellers together, therefore if you book a Flexi Tour 'Twin' you will need to book this with a travel buddy.
-Alternatively you can book a Flexi Tour Single Room.
+For Freestyle Tours, accommodation is included with the package as per the nights specified in your itinerary.
+Stray does not group un-associated travellers together, therefore if you book a Freestyle Tour 'Twin' you will need to book this with a travel buddy.
+Alternatively you can book a Freestyle Tour Single Room.

 For more information, check out our accommodation section.